Your free business.com+ membership unlocks exclusive tech deals and advisor support

 YouTube

 Costs vary across platforms due to differences in content formats, audience engagement levels and the time required to create platform-specific content.
-For example, video production for YouTube often demands more time and resources than a single Instagram post.
+Video production for YouTube channels, for example, often demands much higher fees due to longer production times and equipment costs.

 How much should you spend?